ltrudu/CriticalPermissionsHelper/README.md

 Grants all permissions that requires runtime permission model To know which permissions are listed as Dangerous, execute the following ADB command: adb shell pm list permissions -g -d

+#8.
+Access RX Logger
+Controls access to Zebra RxLogger diagnostics utility usage on the device.

+#9.
+Schedule Exact Alarm
+Allows a user-facing app use Android exact alarm APIs to trigger an alarm at an exact time in the future, such as for an alarm clock or calendar app.

+#10.
+Write Settings
+Allows an app to write (or read) Android system settings.

+#11.
+Accessibility Service
+Controls permission for an app to interact with the device UI, for example to act on behalf of a disabled user.

 ```

 This wrapper will use the EMDK with MX's AccessMgr feature to grant, deny or verify (WIP) critical permissions.